nxtrung87/Heat_Controller/README.md

 HEAT CONTROLLER SYSTEM

-This is the embedded code of the Heat Controller System, designed for Pomelo Co.
+This is the embedded code of the Heat Controller System, designed for Pomelo Tech B.v.

-Last update: 10/2019
+Last update: 07/2020

-(c) Can Tho University - 2019
+(c) Pomelo Tech B.V. - 2020